-Arising from the public consultation was a desire to see improvements to promote walking, cycling and public transport within the town, and an identified problem of parking congestion around schools and availability of parking in the Town Centre.
-These matters have been studied as part of a Sustainable Transport Plan18 for the town, the main aspects of which are summarised as:

-Walking: The Town Centre improvements to block pave the footpaths, install dropped kerbs, new seating and lighting, have significantly improved the pedestrian environment.
+- 7.10.1 Arising from the public consultation was a desire to see improvements to promote walking, cycling and public transport within the town, and an identified problem of parking congestion around schools and availability of parking in the Town Centre.
+These matters have been studied as part of a Sustainable Transport Plan 6 for the town, which shows the actions to be taken to achieve the Sustainable Transport Plan, the main aspects of which are summarised as: - 7.10.1.1 Walking: The Town Centre improvements to block pave the footpaths, install dropped kerbs, new seating and lighting, have significantly improved the pedestrian environment.
 However, further improvements to pedestrian signage are needed for direction to the town's main facilities, attractions and car parks.
 Policies NP2, NP3 and NP7 have reference.

-The history of the town and its buildings need to be better publicised, in the form of town trails and notice boards.

-Cycling: The town lacks a network of redways that is present in the rest of Milton Keynes.
+The history of the town and its buildings need to be better publicised, in the form of town trails and notice boards. - 7.10.1.2 Cycling: The town lacks a network of redways that is present in the rest of Milton Keynes.
 Only Green Park estate was planned with cycle routes, and these are incomplete and poorly signed, and do not connect to schools or the Town Centre.
 The potential to create a network of combined cycle and pedestrian paths over the duration of the Plan period has been identified, and will be pursued with Milton Keynes Council, as the highway authority.
 All major new housing developments should be planned with integrated cycle and pedestrian routes.
-Policies NP2, NP3 and NP6 identify these.
+Policies NP2, NP3 and NP6 identify these. - 7.10.1.3 Public Transport: A survey of current bus services shows that the Town Centre, Green Park and Poets estates are well served by the 1 & 2 bus services.
+The eastern side of the town is less well served by a combination of the hourly services offered by the 24/25, 40 & C10 bus services.
+As a result of the proposed Tickford Fields Development build, a more regular bus service to this new development will be needed, which will also improve the bus service along Tickford Street.
+Policies NP2 and NP3 details bus route requirements. - 7.10.1.4 School Travel Plans and school travel: The use of car transport is responsible for the traffic and parking congestion problems around schools.
+All five schools in Newport Pagnell have in the past produced a School Travel Plan, to encourage parents to reduce the use of the private car for journeys to school, and to encourage pupils to use walking and cycling as healthier means of travel.
+These Plans are slowly being updated.
+The Town Council, in conjunction with Milton Keynes Council, will encourage all schools to update, implement and monitor new School Travel Plans.
+The new preand primary school on the Tickford Fields Development must be built early enough in the build schedule to avoid increasing car transport to the existing Tickford Park School unnecessarily.
+It will be designed with a drop off facility but by building it centrally, it should allow most children to walk to school.
+Policy NP2 sets out requirements.

-18 Appendix 6 sets out the Sustainable Transport Plan.
+6 Appendix 3 sets out the Sustainable Transport Plan